 I tried to find the most ungagtastic picture of bedbugs for you guys possible, but every time I saw a picture of the buggers, I pretty much involuntarily vomited into my mouth.
 An apocalyptic asteroid could wipe off mankind and bed bugs would still rule the day.

-Bed bugs are a particular species of bug: they are not any type of bug that creeps into your bed, though bugs of all kinds scare me.
+According to an exterminator such as the ones from the pest control louisville ky, bed bugs are a particular species of bug: they are not any type of bug that creeps into your bed, though bugs of all kinds scare me.
 That is why I have not been to the Amazon.
 They’re like mosquitoes (including the blood-sucking bit), but are marginally worse because they live in your bed.
 The minute that the lights go poof! those suckers sneak up on you like a little bitch.

 Being proactive while you’re traveling really helps in this case.
 Chances are, you won’t be the first to succumb to these nasty little monsters.
 Before you book your hotel, definitely Google it (preferably in conjunction with the term “bed bugs”) and read reviews on for what others have to say.
 That way, you won’t get any unwelcome surprises.